verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] Some women are full of heartache and poetry.
 And those are the kind who try to save the wolves instead of running away from them.
 - [ ] Wonder who you are on a Sunday morning
 - [ ] It's not easy to sign a death warrant for one's own creation.
+- [ ] I'm slightly amused by your astonishing capacity to talk nonsense.